rpm-software-management/dnf/doc/api_repos.rst

   Return index of the first invalid character in the `repo_id` or ``None`` if all characters are valid.
 This function is used to validate the section names in ``.repo`` files.

+.. class:: Metadata

+  Represents the metadata files.

+  .. attribute:: fresh

+    Boolean. ``True`` if the metadata was loaded from the origin, ``False`` if it was loaded from the cache.

 .. class:: Repo

   Repository object used for metadata download.
 To configure it properly one has to give it either :attr:`metalink`, :attr:`mirrorlist` or :attr:`baseurl` parameter.